PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ---

 # CONCUR Reimbursement SOP
+Reimbursement for expenses (typically: conference travel) is one of the most administratively demanding tasks in the lab.
+The goal of this wiki (created by Sophia Linguiti and now maintained by Lia Brodrick) is to make this processess as efficient as possible and reduce headaches.
+Nonetheless, there are many compliance requirements and as such it is strongly reccomended that this instructions are closely adhered to.
+If there are aspects that need clarification please contact Lia Brodrick (cc Ted) so we can keep this wiki up to date.

 For all lab-related expenses that you wish to have reimbursed via the CONCUR system follow the documentation outlined below.
 If you have a PennKey then you are able to submit reimbursements.
-NOTE: You have 182 days to submit for reimbursement after a purchase is made.
+It is _essential_ that this be done in a timely manner; Penn policy prohibits reimbursements after 6 months.
+Please submit expenses immediately after they are incurred and allow for a lengthy administrative review process.

+Note that questions regarding reimbursement can be posted to the #concur slack channel to preserve knowledge over time.

+For allowable expenses and funding for travel, please see the [travel guidelines wiki](https://pennlinc.github.io/docs/LabHome/TravelGuidelines/).

-## Steps to Reimbursement:
+## Overview of Steps to Reimbursement:
 Explanation on how to complete each step is listed below

 1. Prepare expenditure justification form
-2. Send receipts and expenditure justification to John Hyon for Approval
+2. Send receipts and expenditure justification to Sharon Liu and John Hyon for pre-review
-3. Once approved submit receipts and expenditure justification via CONCUR
+3. Incorporate feedback and submit receipts and expenditure justification via CONCUR
-4. You will receive notice if it has been approved
+4. You will receive notice if it has been approved via email

 ## Prepping the Expenditure Justification Reports
-For each expenditure you must first prepare the standardized Expenditure Justification report and previously approved justification report examples can be found on PennBox (you can ask Ted to be shared on the CONCUR folder).
-You can copy and paste exact wording from previously approved documents.
+For each expenditure you must first prepare the standardized Expenditure Justification report.
+It is STRONGLY encouraged to use a previously approved justification report examples to avoid multiple rounds of rejection and revision.
+Prior examples can be found on PennBox (you can ask Lia to be shared on the CONCUR folder).
+It is encouraged to retain as much wording from previously approved documents as possible while maintaining accuracy.
 A blank copy of the expenditure justification form can be found [here](https://www.med.upenn.edu/ggeb/assets/user-content/Financial%20Forms/penn-a21-form.pdf).

 ### Fill Out Expenditure Form